eth-sri/zkay/README.md

 /path/to/bpl-implementation/eval-ccs2019$ ./bpl-eval-docker.sh
 ```

-Note that running this command requires docker to be installed.
-Running the full
+Note that running this command may take several hours and requires docker
-evaluation may take several hours.
+to be installed.